 C = Low Subgrade Strength

-W = High Tire Pressure Category -No Pressure Limit
+W = Unlimited Tire Pressure Category -No Pressure Limit

 T = Data Based on Technical Evaluation of Pavement

 For our example aircraft, the G450 cannot be loaded or set up in a manner to exceed the PCN for the runway in Nantes, France so you are okay as far as the runway is concerned.
 You would still need to make sure the taxiways and aprons are of sufficient strength.